LongVT: Incentivizing "Thinking with Long Videos" via Native Tool Calling: Training Strategy

 \subsection{Agentic Reinforcement Fine-tuning}

-Recent work \cite{sun2025rft} argues that RFT has become a key ingredient for equipping large language models and their multimodal counterparts with strong reasoning capabilities, since it optimizes sequence-level rewards that directly reflect task success rather than token-level likelihood, and consistently improves performance across diverse modalities and tasks.
-Motivated by these findings, we further leverage RFT to stabilize model's agentic behaviors and consolidate multimodal reasoning.
+We further leverage RFT \cite{sun2025rft} to stabilize the model's agentic behaviors and consolidate multimodal reasoning.
 Specifically, we select high-quality cases from early RL rollouts that exhibit both accurate temporal localization and coherent reasoning toward the final answer, and incorporate these trajectories back into the supervised fine-tuning curriculum as privileged and self-distilled demonstrations.
 Empirically (see \Cref{sec:ablation}), we find that learning from these in-distribution high-quality trajectories helps the model internalize robust grounding and tool-calling patterns complementary to large-scale agentic RL, effectively guiding optimization toward policies that better align answer accuracy, temporal grounding, and tool usage.